 - conducting research on income and poverty trends in the District and on serious problems facing low-income residents, such as the growing shortage of affordable housing.

 DCFPI was established in 2001 by the Center on Budget and Policy Priorities, one of the nation’s premier policy organizations working on federal and state issues that affect low- and moderate-income residents.
-DCFPI is a member of the State Fiscal Analysis Initiative, a network of state-level fiscal policy organizations.
+DCFPI is a member of the State Priorities Partnership, a network of state-level fiscal policy organizations.

 Click here for a list of DCFPI’s Advisory Committee members.